Contextual Bandits with Cross-learning: Algorithms for Cross-Learning Between Contexts

-To develop some intuition for Theorem~\ref{thm:ucbpcross}, consider the case when $G$ is the union of $r$ disjoint cliques.
-In this case, all metrics take value $r$.
+To develop some intuition for Theorem~\ref{thm:ucbcross}, consider the case when $G$ is the union of $r$ disjoint cliques.
+In this case, all metrics (including $\kappa(G)$) presented in Lemma \ref{lem:orderlemma} of Section \ref{sec:graph} take value $r$.
 Because each component is disjoint and fully connected, it is possible to cross learn for all contexts within each clique, but contexts from different cliques provide no information on each other.
-Hence, the learning problem perfectly decouples across cliques and running \ucbcross{} in each clique leads to a regret of $O(\sqrt{r K T \log K})$.
+Hence, the learning problem perfectly decouples across cliques and leads to a regret of $O(\sqrt{r K T \log T})$.
 The clique covering number measures the number of cliques needed to cover the graph and thus captures to what extent we can cross learn on graphs that do not perfectly decompose into disjoint cliques.